Linuxfabrik/monitoring-plugins/check-plugins/mysql-table-indexes/README.md

                            [--timeout TIMEOUT] [-w WARNING]

-Checks user schemas in MySQL/MariaDB for two replication- and performance- relevant defects: base tables with no index at all (mysqltuner v2.8.41's `mysql_tables()` check) and InnoDB base tables without a user-defined `PRIMARY KEY`.
+Checks user schemas in MySQL/MariaDB for two replication- and performance- relevant defects: base tables with no index at all (mysqltuner's `mysql_tables()` check) and InnoDB base tables without a user-defined `PRIMARY KEY`.
 The second case is a documented hotspot for ROW-based replication: the replica has to materialise each row event against an internal hidden 6-byte